Your Face Sounds Familiar (Philippine TV series): Spin-off

 On August 15, 2016, Crawford announced that the show will return with a third season; which was later on revealed as a spin-off entitled Your Face Sounds Familiar Kids at the ABS-CBN Trade Launch.
 On November 22, 2016, Ogie Alcasid, returned to ABS-CBN, and was revealed to be the newest addition to the show's judges, replacing Madela.
 The first season of the Kids edition premiered on January 7, 2017.
-It replaced the timeslot of Kapamilya Weekend Specials filler block, which temporarily filled the vacated timeslot of Pinoy Boyband Superstar.
+It replaced the timeslot of Kapamilya Weekend Specials filler block, which temporarily filled the vacated timeslot of Pinoy Boyband Superstar after the said show concluded in December 2016.
 Your Face Sounds Familiar Kids has currently run for two seasons and produced two winners, Awra Briguela for its first season and TNT Boys for its second season.

-Judges, Hosts and Mentors
+Hosts, Judges and mentors

 Hosts

 Billy Crawford served as the host of Your Face Sounds Familiar during the first two seasons.
 The winner of the first season, Melai Cantiveros, co-hosted the show along Crawford in season 2.
-However, since Crawford focused on blocktime shows on TV5, Luis Manzano hosted the third season instead.
+However, since Crawford left ABS-CBN after the said network lost its franchise, Luis Manzano hosted the third season instead.
+For the fourth season, Vhong Navarro and Jhong Hilario will serve as the hosts.